Audio Function

 4.voip-rx0.monitor

-• voip-rx0.monitor is used to record the voice of the other party in a VoIP call or video conference.
+• voip-rx0.monitor is used to record the voice of the other party in internet telephony or video conferencing.

 • Features:

-• Suitable for recording the other party's voice during VoIP calls or video conferences.
+• Suitable for recording the other party's voice during VoIP calls or video conferencing.

 5.regular0和regular2